2. Network Visualization

 Clicking on the arrow (>) in the above will expand the inbound and outbound connections.
 Clicking on any service or IP will highlight the path on the topology map.
 Source objects are designated by red circles (Src) and destination objects are highlighted by blue circles (Dest).

 Additional path information is shown including the rule associated with the path.
-Clicking on the blue text will invoke the rule table and associated information.
+Clicking on the blue text will invoke the access rules with the associated information.
 The user can also add a comment if required.

 Stepping Stone Analysis